dimitridjuric/scalable-conf/README.md

 **getConferenceByType** is a query with a filter on **session_type**

 **getSessionBySpeaker** is also a query with filter across all sessions of all conferences.

+**createSpeaker** creates a new speaker, speakers have no parents, and can be created by any user.
+This allows speakers to be used in different conferences.

+**getSpeaker** returns the speaker's information.